SkandaSrinivasan/Crawler-App/README.md

-# Crawler-App
+# Image Crawler for Mangakalot
-Crawler node app
+Using pupeteer to scrape all chapter images